Woman Times Seven: Plot

-Paulette/Funeral Procession
+Paulette (Funeral Procession)

-Leading a walking funeral procession behind the hearse containing the remains of her late husband, a widow is propositioned by her family doctor, played by Peter Sellers.
-Vittorio De Sica has a cameo as one of the mourners.
+Leading a walking funeral procession behind the hearse containing her late husband's coffin, young widow Paulette slowly overcomes her grief when propositioned by her family doctor, the charming Jean.

-Maria Teresa/Amateur Night
+Maria Teresa (Amateur Night)

-Surprised at finding her husband in bed with her best friend, a shocked wife vows revenge by planning to have sex with the first man whom she sees.
-She meets a group of prostitutes who try to help her achieve her goal.
-A prostitute gives a client to her; but, she quickly gets out of his car, shocked by the client's nudity.
-The prostitute then has her boyfriend give Maria Teresa a ride home.
-On their arrival, they meet her husband looking for her in the street.
-The husband insults the boyfriend, who responds by socking him in the face.
-The receipt of the blow earns Marie Teresa's sympathy.
+Returning home from Italy a day earlier than planned, Maria Teresa is furious to find her husband Giorgio in bed with her best friend.
+Out of revenge, she vows to have sex with the first man she meets and storms out.
+She encounters a group of prostitutes in the Bois de Boulogne who try to help her achieve her goal, but as she loses her nerve, one of the prostitutes has her pimp, Didi, drive Maria Teresa home.
+On their arrival, Giorgio insults Didi, who responds by punching him in the face, and Marie Teresa rushes to Giorgio's aid.